SHARE – Centre for Resilience in Healthcare

 This part of the website will contain learning tools, tips and tricks that we have learned from our research.

-Recommendations for involving adolescents in mental health research
+Involving adolescents in research

 1. Expand researchers’ knowledge and competence about adolescent involvement in research.
 Examples: Part of master students’ and PhD candidates’ curriculum, and additional training for their supervisors and other researchers.